Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD: On the Fate of

+where $(\lambda_{B,j},u_{B,j})$ are the eigenpairs of $H_B(\theta_t)$ and $g_{B,j}$ are the gradient components in that basis.
+Each eigenvalue is weighted by how much of the step actually lies in its direction, and $Batch\ Sharpness(\theta_t)$ averages this directional curvature over batches.
+Alignment, which was an automatic byproduct of the dynamics in full-batch GD, becomes an explicit ingredient of the curvature statistic in the stochastic setting.
+See Appendix \ref{appendix:alignment} for empirical plots of the evolution of the alignments of minibatch gradients.

-\section{On the fate of ${\lambda_{\max}}$}
+\section{On the Fate of $\lmax$}

-In this section we examine how $\lambda_{\max}$ behaves once \textsc{EoSS} is reached and clarify its relationship to \textit{Batch Sharpness}.
-A key aspect of the original \textsc{EoS} analysis is, indeed, that the controlling quantity---the largest eigenvalue of the full‑batch Hessian $\lambda_{\max}$---has an immediate geometric interpretation.
-There exists an extensive literature about $\lambda_{\max}$ size and role in neural networks, and it is a main ingredient of any proof of convergence.
-The \textsc{EoSS} picture replaces $\lambda_{\max}$ with \emph{Batch Sharpness}, a statistic whose connection to generalization and role in optimization theory is largely unexplored.
+In previous sections, we have established that in the case of mini-batch training, it is the \textit{Batch Sharpness} that stabilizes at $2/\eta$ and governs the \textsc{EoSS} dynamics.
+Here, we examine the behavior of $\lambda_{\max}$ once \textsc{EoSS} is reached.
+A key aspect of the original \textsc{EoS} analysis is, indeed, that the controlling quantity---$\lambda_{\max}$---has an immediate geometric interpretation, is widely studied in neural network literature, and plays a fundamental role in convergence analyses.
+In contrast, the \textsc{EoSS} framework replaces $\lambda_{\max}$ with \emph{Batch Sharpness}, a statistic whose connection to generalization and role in optimization theory is largely unexplored.